NAMAN9801/Data-Structures-Java/ReadMe.md

 # Data Structures in Java

 This repository contains comprehensive notes and implementations of various data structures using Java.
 It serves as a learning resource and reference guide for understanding fundamental data structures and their applications.
+The content is based on Apni Kaksha Alpha course and PW Skills free YouTube lectures, providing a structured learning path with practice questions ranging from easy to hard difficulty levels.

 ## Overview

 Each chapter focuses on a specific data structure with detailed explanations and implementations.
 Small notes accompany each section to enhance understanding of key concepts and techniques.
+The repository includes in-depth code explanations and a variety of practice problems to strengthen your understanding.

+## Learning Resources

+This repository is based on:
+- Apni Kaksha Alpha course
+- PW Skills free YouTube lectures

 ## Contents